neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/README.md

 $ DEBUG="true" ./runGraknInDocker.sh
 or run in GraalVM mode
 $ JDK_TO_USE="GRAALVM" ./runGraknInDocker.sh
+or run by switching off JVMCI flag (default: on)
+$ COMMON_JAVAOPTS="-XX:-UseJVMCINativeLibrary" ./runGraknInDocker.sh

+or run the performance benchmarking script with default JDK
+$ RUN_PERFORMANCE_SCRIPT=true ./runGraknInDocker.sh
+or run the performance benchmarking script with GraalVM
+$  JDK_TO_USE="GRAALVM" RUN_PERFORMANCE_SCRIPT=true ./runGraknInDocker.sh
 ```

 See [successful run console](successful-run-console.md) - includes both outputs from the traditional JDK8 and GraalVM executions.